 This method may not work for everyone but it is a great way to get your face out there.
 Cold calling means you bring your composite card to any business that works in design, advertising, or photography.
 Bringing your composite card to the front office of these businesses may provide the added edge you need to be cast in local modeling jobs.

 If you do drop a card at a modeling agency or business, be sure to follow up via email, thanking them for taking the time to look over your card.
 Be sure to include the link to your portfolio, your contact information, and a photo of your smiling face in the signature of your email.
 Virtual cold calls are also acceptable.
-Email your composite card and your online portfolio to casting teams and agencies.
+Email your composite card and your online portfolio website to casting teams and agencies.
 Be sure to follow up a few days later to confirm that they have received your package.

 Do It For The ’Gram